gaia-adm/result-processing/README.md

 Gruntfile.js is used for running tests, JSHint, JSDoc.

-For building production image distribution/release/Dockerfile is used.
+For building production image distribution/release/*/Dockerfile is used.
+There is Dockerfile for pure Node.js service and Node.js+Python service.
 Local shell script setup.sh is used to execute statements requiring proxy (i.e npm install).

 Example:
-- docker build -t gaiaadm/result-processing:0.1 -f distribution/release/Dockerfile .
+- docker build -t gaiaadm/result-processing -f distribution/release/Dockerfile .

 For building image for development purposes, distribution/dev/Dockerfile can be used.
 The dev image is meant to be used for starting "nodemon server.js" which will automatically reload Node.js server after file change.
 The dev image doesn't start node.js automaticlly, instead it just starts shell.
 It also expects npm dependencies are already available.
 In dev environment one would setup mapping of "/src" to host file system.

+## Docker images

+Two Docker images are built:
+- gaiaadm/result-processing:latest - intended for data processors implemented in Node.js
+- gaiaadm/result-processing:latest-python - intended for data processors implemented in Python 3.4

+If data processor in other language is to be implemented, a new base image needs to be created, Dockerfile needs to be added and circle.yml adjusted.

 ## Running